The Update (as of November 27, 2020)

 Through the fall and into the winter of 2015 the Town Manager and WILSSA President continued to do two things; work on the bid package for the work of the clean up and the repair and try to finalize drafts of a new Repair Agreement and a Concession Agreement.
 A site visit was hosted on October 6 for contractors interested in the project and they were encouraged to submit their qualifications.
 Also, drafts of the Repair and Concession Agreements reached Town Council in time for their December 14 meeting.
 At that time, however, a “legal review” was sought by the Council.
 That review missed its deadline of January 11 Council meeting and barely was ready for the January 25 meeting.

 But at the January 25 meeting, Council was presented with two competing choices.
 A version of the documents from the Town’s Attorney, Duncan McEachern, and version of the documents from WILSSA.
 After significant support was given by residents during that meeting and after showing that the concerns of the attorney were not significant, the Council voted to pass both contracts supported by WILSSA 4 – 3.
-It was a close vote and a disorganized process, but thanks to a majority of the Kittery Town Council, WILSSA came through with the contracts it had requested.
+It was a close vote and a disorganized and divisive process, but thanks to a majority of the Kittery Town Council, WILSSA came through with the contracts it had requested.
 And the timing of that vote was critical.
 Without approval that night there would have been no way to advertise the bid package to the public and be ready to start the work in the spring.
 Without a spring start, the amount of time necessary to do the work would have run out before the heavy weather of fall arrived.

 The contractors were selected and the project ran from early June to mid October.
 The clean up was successful and showed that the condition of portions of the building were even worse than had been expected.
 Sills had to be replaced in approximately half of the building and the entire boat room roof was replaced with new timber.
 But many pleasant surprises also occurred.
 The foundation was in fine condition, most of the largest timbers in the structure were able to remain in place and even some original window frames and doors were found in the attic.